fetchai/agents-aea/docs/quickstart.md

 The echo skill is a simple demo that introduces you to the main business logic components of an AEA.
 The fastest way to create your first AEA is to fetch it!

-If you want to follow a step by step guide we show you how to do it at the end of the file.

 ``` bash
 aea fetch fetchai/my_first_aea:0.10.0
 cd my_first_aea